StrawberryChocolateFudge/phase2Ceremony/readme.md

 # Phase 2 Ceremony in the Browser

-This project contains a front end and  a server to conduct a phase 2 ceremony with random strangers on the internet.
+This project contains a front end and a server to conduct a phase 2 ceremony with random strangers who don't know how to code.

-WORK IN PROGRESS

 ## How to use